-- Every new member of staff, including part-timers, temporary, visiting and contract staff working in the School, receives appropriate induction training on their responsibilities in being alert to the signs of abuse, bullying, other sensitive issues including specific safeguarding issues, and on the procedures for recording and referring any concerns to the DSL or the Headmaster. - On induction, staff are provided with training on the Staff Behaviour Policy, the safeguarding response to children who go missing from education, and the identity of the DSL, the DoSC and the Deputy DSL. - Staff are also trained in Online Safety (which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) in conjunction with the Repton Code of Conduct.
-Child Protection training is also given to new volunteers. - Staff are provided with a copy of: - The Safeguarding Children and Child Protection policy (including Children Missing from Education, whistle-blowing and the role of the DSL and Deputies) - The Staff Code of Conduct - o KCSiE (Sept 2023) including Part I, Part 5 and Annex B that must be read by all staff - Pupil Behaviour Policy - Online Safety Policy - Staff receive information about: - o The Safeguarding Children and Child Protection Policy - The Staff Code of Conduct and Staff Behaviour Policy - o The Pupil Behaviour Policy - o The response to Children Missing in Education - o The role of the DSL, the DoSC and the Deputies - The School's approach to Online Safety - Whole school training in Safeguarding and Child Protection is provided for all staff / volunteers / employees of the School including the Headmaster. - Everyone attends regular refresher training annually in line with advice from the DDSCP. - Training covers the content of this Children and Child Protection, the staff Code of Conduct, Whistleblowing policy and Part 1 of KCSiE including Annex B and the identity of the DSL.
-It further places emphasis on safeguarding being a child centred approach and that it is 'everyone's responsibility, all of the time' to safeguard our pupils from abuse. - Training in Safeguarding and Child Protection is an important part of the induction process.
-All new staff sign to confirm that they have read and understood Part I and Part 5 of KCSiE including Annex B. - Training also promotes staff awareness of other important areas, including: up-skirting, child criminal exploitation, County Lines, domestic abuse, homelessness, children missing from education (CME), child sexual exploitation (CSE), honour based abuse (incl. female genital mutilation, forced marriage), preventing radicalisation & PREVENT duty/Channel, child on child abuse (including, sexting, sexual violence and sexual harassment), sexual violence & sexual harassment. - Staff are made aware of the signs, symptoms and indicators of such practices and are required to act immediately if such a practice is suspected.
+- 8.1.
+Every new member of staff, including part-timers, temporary, visiting and contract staff working in the School, receives appropriate induction training on their responsibilities in being alert to the signs of abuse, bullying, other sensitive issues including specific safeguarding issues, and on the procedures for recording and referring any concerns to the DSL or the Headmaster. - 8.2.
+On induction, staff are provided with training on the Staff Code of Conduct, the safeguarding response to children who are absent from education, and the identity of the DSL, the DoSC and the Deputy DSLs. - 8.3.
+Staff are also trained in Online Safety (which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) in conjunction with the Repton Code of Conduct and Acceptable Use of IT policy.
+Safeguarding training is also given to new volunteers. - 8.4.
+Staff are provided with a copy of:

+The Safeguarding Children and Child Protection policy (including Children Absent from Education, whistle-blowing and the role of the DSL and Deputies)

+- The Staff Code of Conduct - KCSiE (Sept 2024) including Part 1, Part 5 and Annex B that must be read by all staff - Behaviour Management Policy - Online Safety Policy - 8.5.
+Staff receive information about: - The Safeguarding Children and Child Protection Policy - The Staff Code of Conduct and Staff Behaviour Policy - The Behaviour Management Policy - The response to Children Absent from Education - The role of the DSL, the DoSC and the Deputies - The School's approach to Online Safety - 8.6.
+Whole school training in Safeguarding and Child Protection is provided for all staff / volunteers / employees of the School including the Headmaster. - 8.7.
+All staff complete Safeguarding refresher training annually in line with KCSIE and the DDSCP. - 8.8.
+Training covers the content of this Safeguarding and Child Protection Policy; the Staff Code of Conduct; Low-level Concerns, Allegations and Whistleblowing policy KCSiE including Part 1, Part 5 and Annex B; Online Safety along with the identity of the DSL, Deputy DSLs and Safeguarding Governor.
+It further places emphasis on safeguarding being a child centred approach and that it is 'everyone's responsibility, all of the time' to safeguard our pupils from harm or abuse.